Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 ### User Stories
 1. As a user I want to be able to navigate the site easily.
 2. As a user I want to be able to contact the campaign organisers if I have a question.
-3. As a user I want to be able to find out where I can go to adopt a dog or support a charity.
+3. As a user I want to be able to find out where I can go to adopt a pet or support a charity.
 4. As a user I want to understand what the websites purpose is immediately.
 5. As a user I want to read stories from others who have rescued, to see if it is for me.